-Course Content AS Level A2 Level At AS Level units, you will study: At A2 Level, you will study: System Development Network Resources Software Projects/Issues Databases Programming Structure/Environment Applications of Digital Technology Data Representation Robotics Hardware Architecture and Software Legislation Application Processing/Systems You will also complete a portfolio showing an Web Applications/Development application development task
+Course Content A2 aug AS Level A2 Level At AS Level units, you will study: At A2 Level, you will study: System Development Network Resources Software Projects/Issues Databases Programming Structure/Environment Applications of Digital Technology Data Representation Robotics Hardware Architecture and Software Legislation Application Processing/Systems You will also complete a portfolio showing an Web Applications/Development application development task

-Assessment (Including Coursework) AS Level A2 Level EXAMINATION: EXAMINATION: AS1: Approaches to System Development A21: Information Systems This unit explores approaches to the development of This unit leads on from AS 2 and provides knowledge complex digital technology systems, the key stages in and understanding of concepts such as computer the process and the outputs produced. networks, databases, mobile technologies, cloud AC2.
-Fundamentals of Disital Tasky alary computing, legislation, and moral and ethical issues.
-AS2: Fundamentals of Digital Technology In this unit students develop knowledge and understanding of the fundamentals of any digital The paper is two hours 30 minutes technology system, such as data representation, computer architecture, software and the user interface.
-This also provides a foundation for progression to A2.
-Weighting: Each paper is one hour 30 minutes 40% of A level Weighting: AS1: 50% of AS (20% of A level) AS2 : 50% of AS (20% of A level) 201102511/021/ COURSEWORK: A22: Application Development Analyse a problem: Design, develop, test, evaluate and produce user decurrentation to a real world and produce user documentation to a real world problem.
-You will submit a portfolio showing evidence of the analysis, design, development, testing and evaluation of an application for a specified end user. of an application for a specifica cha aser.
-Internal Assessment Weighting: 20% of A level
+Assessment (Including Coursework)

+A2 Level

+EXAMINATION:

+A21: Information Systems

+This unit leads on from AS 2 and provides knowledge

+and understanding of concepts such as computer

+networks, databases, mobile technologies, cloud

+computing, legislation, and moral and ethical issues.

+The paper is two hours 30 minutes

+Weighting:

+40% of A Level

+COURSEWORK:

+A22: Application Development

+Analyse a problem: Design, develop, test, evaluate

+and produce user documentation to a real world

+problem.

+You will submit a portfolio showing evidence of the

+analysis, design, development, testing and evaluation

+of an application for a specified end user.

+Internal Assessment

+Weighting:

+20% of A Level